StackVista/stackstate-docs/use/problem-analysis/problem-lifecycle.md

 ## Problem resolved

-When the root cause and all contributing cause elements have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the StackState UI.
+When the root cause and all contributing cause elements have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the Rancher Observability UI.

 When a problem is resolved, the following event is generated:

 * A `Problem resolved` event for the resolved problem.

 {% hint style="info" %}
-If elements from the problem change back to an unhealthy state in the future, this will be reported as a new problem in StackState.
+If elements from the problem change back to an unhealthy state in the future, this will be reported as a new problem in Rancher Observability.
 {% endhint %}

 ![Problem resolved](/.gitbook/assets/v51_problem_resolved_animation.gif)